 Increasing overall efficiency in order to run a leaner supply chain is central to increasing the financial sustainability of your organization.
 Identifying inefficiencies – both internally and within your wider supply network – and working to optimize these processes can be a great way to cut costs, reduce waste, and increase financial sustainability.

-One of the easiest ways in which to start creating a more sustainable supply chain is to gain visibility through supply chain management software.
+One of the easiest ways in which to start creating a more sustainable supply chain is to gain visibility through sustainable supply chain management software.
 Simplifying the collection and analysis of data – in addition to enabling automation where appropriate – can be fantastic ways to facilitate greater efficiency.

 The environmental element – striving to serve the planet